 Meeting Lane, Towcester, Northants

-A typical mid 19th century Nonconformist chapel converted for Catholic worship in the 1970s.
+A mid-nineteenth century Nonconformist chapel converted for Catholic worship in the 1970s.

-In the 1820s a Catholic chapel was provided at Weedon barracks, about seven miles northwest of Towcester and it was not until 1949 that a Catholic church (St George’s) was erected in Towcester.
-It was located in a Nissen hut, (given by Lord Frederick Hesketh) on the main A5 Watling Street close to the town centre.
-Initially this was served by priests from Buckingham and Stony Stratford and later, Northampton.
-In 1954 the parish of Our Lady of Victories, Weedon was established, including St George’s Towcester.
+In the 1820s a Catholic chapel was provided at Weedon barracks, about seven miles northwest of Towcester, and it was not until 1949 that a Catholic church (St George’s) was erected in Towcester.
+This was an old Nissen hut, given by Lord Frederick Hesketh, on the main A5 Watling Street close to the town centre.
+Initially it was served by priests from Buckingham and Stony Stratford and later, Northampton.
+In 1954 the parish of Our Lady of Victories, Weedon was established, and included Towcester.
 The parish church at Weedon was rebuilt in 1971 but closed in 1992.
-The present Catholic church in Towcester was built as an Independent chapel in 1845, subsequently becoming a Congregational church before being taken over by the Roman Catholic Church in 1976 (St George’s was closed that year and various furnishings transferred to the new church).
+The present Catholic church in Towcester was built as an Independent chapel in 1845, subsequently becoming a Congregational church before being acquired for Catholic use in 1976 (St George’s was closed that year and various furnishings transferred to the new church).
 The architect for the conversion, which cost just under £31,000 and involved the removal of the original furnishings, including box pews, was George Mathers of Cheltenham.

 Original Date: 1846